Registration: 8:00 - 8:30 am

 • Changing occupancy of existing buildings (IFC 102.3)

 Continuing Education Credit Information

-This seminar is open to the public and offers 6.5 continuing education hours to Michigan professional engineers in accordance with their administrative rules.
-Educators and courses are not subject to preapproval in Michigan.
+This seminar is open to the public and offers 6.5 continuing education hours to professional engineers and 6.5 HSW continuing education hours to architects in most states, including Michigan.
+Educators and courses are not subject to pre-approval in Michigan.

-Engineers with continuing education requirements in other states will be able to apply the hours earned at this seminar, in most cases.
+Engineers and architects seeking continuing education credit in other states will be able to apply the hours earned at this seminar, in most cases.
 Refer to specific state rules to determine eligibility.

 Attendance will be monitored, and attendance certificates will be available after the seminar for most individuals who complete the entire event.
 Attendance certificates not available at the seminar will be mailed to participants within fifteen business days.